EkeneOzonuwe/CarSharing-Report-with-SQL-Queries/README.md

 # 🚗 CarSharing Report with SQL Queries

-A end-to-end data analysis project using a real car-sharing dataset (Jan 2017 – Aug 2018).
+An end-to-end data analysis project using a real car-sharing dataset (Jan 2017 – Aug 2018).
 The project covers data cleaning in Google Sheets, relational database design in SQLite, and SQL-based business reporting.

 ---